gaehlerm/SoftwareEngineering/README.md

     assert y == {'a': 1, 'b': 2}
 ```

-### Random numbers
+### Random Numbers

 If you ever use random numbers in your code, you might get stuck with your tests.
 You think.
-Because how can you test something that’s random?
+How can you test something that is random?
 Well, you can.
-Your random numbers are usually not really random.
-Your computer fakes them.
-It uses an algorithm to create numbers that look random, but it's still creating numbers in a deterministic order.
-Always use exactly the same random number algorithm and seed (starting value) to get reproducible results for every test case.
-Only use real random numbers once you ship your software.
+Random numbers generated are typically not truly random.
+Your computer generates them.
+It uses an algorithm to generate numbers that appear random, but it still produces numbers in a deterministic sequence.
+Always use the same random number algorithm and seed (initial value) consistently to ensure reproducible results for each test case.
+Only use truly random numbers once you have deployed your software.

-## The Beyonce rule
+## The Beyoncé Rule

-A common question is "what to test?".
+A common question is "What to test?".
 A very simple answer is: everything.
-This is certainly a correct answer, though you cannot always test everything equally extensively.
-You'll simply lack the capacity for that.
-Instead, at google they came up with the Beyonce rule.
-[Software Engineering at google] She sings in her song "If you like it then you should have put a ~~ring~~ *test* on it."
-Apparently this holds for most of your code.
+This is certainly a correct answer, although you cannot always test everything equally extensively.
+You will simply lack the capacity for that.
+Instead, at Google, they came up with the Beyoncé Rule.
+[Software Engineering at Google] She sings in her song, "If you like it, then you should have put a ~~ring~~ *test* on it."
+Apparently, this applies to most of your code.
 You do like your code, don't you?

 ## Not Automatable Tests

-As software engineers, we want to automate everything, tests included.
+As software engineers, we aim to automate everything, including tests.
 However, this is not always possible.
-There are still things that we can barely automate.
-One example are image processing algorithms.
-How much can you compress an image such that it still looks good?
-This is very hard to tell with an automated test and is better judged by humans.
-Also if you run some complex simulation, like the aerodynamics of an airplane, you cannot write a test to check that your simulation yields the correct result.
+There are still things that we can hardly automate.
+One example is image processing algorithms.
+How much can an image be compressed while still maintaining good quality?
+This is very difficult to determine with an automated test and is better assessed by humans.
+When running complex simulations, such as analyzing the aerodynamics of an airplane, it is impossible to create a test to verify the accuracy of the simulation results.
 Simply because you don't know the correct result.
-You can only judge from your experience that the result makes sense.
+You can only judge if the result makes sense based on your experience.
 There are still things that are better tested by humans than computers.

-# 19. Types of tests
+# 19. Types of Tests

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 Please note that the distinction between the different types of tests is not always clear.
 There are some tests that are a mixture of two different types.
 But in general, the following 3 categories are sufficient.
 1. Unit tests test the behavior of individual functions, classes and modules.